Intermediate to advanced level intensive online course with 30h of video instructions.

 Learn about the variety of different keying issues, set up a linear workflow, and get started with building your own tools with custom curves, color space transformations and more.
 Here you also review Fusion’s keying tools and see what functionality they have in common and learn to create advanced workflows to combine multiple keying and despill operations.

 Here comes the nitty-gritty detail.
 Learn about the impact of chroma subsampling as well as noise and grain.
-Use advanced techniques to create a clean plate and performa a screen correction for an uneven greenscreen before the keying process.
+Use advanced techniques to create a clean plate and perform a screen correction for an uneven greenscreen before the keying process.
 Learn different despill techniques including an adaptive despill for better edges.
 Finally, you see advanced ways to handle edges and to add blonde hair detail with a custom luma keyer.
 A deep dive into the advanced settings of the delta keyer concludes the chapter.

 Learn advanced tracking workflows with point tracker, planar tracker and the 3D camera tracker.
+Understand the underlying principles of 3D tracking and scene creation and learn to fix camera tracks that failed.

 Here, everything comes together in realistic case studies.
 In each example you will start from scratch and create a polished shot.

-A mid-budget greenscreen scenario of an interview with a variety of keying and integration problems.
+Interview: A mid-budget greenscreen scenario of an interview with a variety of keying and integration problems.

-Example for a set extension with 2D and 3D techniques combined.
+3D Set Extension: Example for a set extension with 2D and 3D techniques combined.

 Don’t hesitate to reach out if you have further questions.
 Looking forward to seeing you in the course!